IslombekHasan/GDG-2022-A11Y/CODELAB.md

 ## Step 11.
 Announce changes with LiveAnnouncer

 Screen readers need to be notified when something on the page changes.
 Imagine attempting to submit a form or complete a purchase, and not knowing an error has popped up preventing the form submission.
+Or we've been given a discount promo-code for our dumplings, we have not been notified about that!
 That's frustrating!

 LiveAnnouncer is used to announce messages for screen-reader users using an aria-live region to ensure screen readers are notified about notifications and live page changes.
-For more information on aria-live regions, see the W3C's WAI-ARIA.
 In Angular, calling LiveAnnouncer as a service is a more testable solution than aria-live attributes.

 ### Identify the issue